Deepslalitha/DockerKubeApp/README.md

 **Add DockerHub Credentails in jenkins**

-     Since Jenkins pipeline has to push images to my dockerhub reop, configure the credentials in jenkins.
+     Since Jenkins pipeline has to push images to my dockerhub repo, configure dockerhub credentials in jenkins.
-     In DockerHub ,  an access token is configured to be used for Jenkins .
+     In DockerHub ,  an access token is created to be used for Jenkins .
-     Go to
+     From Jenkins : Go to
       Manage Jenkins — — — — — -> Credentials — — — -> domains (global) — — — →Add Credentials — — — → Insert username and accesstoken
-     of docker hub username inside username section and password  section .
+     Add docker hub username in username section and access token in  password  section .
      In the ID section use any key.
 I gave 'dockerhubcredentials' that is referred in the jenkins file .
-     Since Git Hub repo is public, the Git hub creadenetials is not configured.
+     Since Git Hub repo is public, the Git hub credentials is not configured.

 **Create a Pipeline**

      A pipeline named 'DevOps Assignement Pipeline' is created in jenkins to use the JenkinsFile script from the Git Repo.
+     Jenkins stages are included in the pipeline script named jenkinsfile and is available in git repo.

-    'Pipeline Script from SCM' is selected.
+    'Pipeline Script from SCM' is selected from Jenkins Configuration.
 Git is given as SCM .
      Repository and branch are given in the pipeline .
-     The script path  ' jenkinsfile' is also given so that  the script can be executed form the Jenkinsfile.
+     The script path ' jenkinsfile' is also given so that  the same from git repo can be executed.

 **Configure Webhook in Git hub**

       Go to GitHub -> Settings -> WebHooks ->Add webhook Payload URL : http://ec2-**-***-***-***.ap-south-1.compute.amazonaws.com:8080/github-webhook/
       Connection Type: application/json
-      Check 'Just the Push event'
+      Check 'Just the Push event'.

 **Configure Jenkins to Run pipeline whenever a commit is made to repo (GitScm Polling)**

-      Check the GitScm polling from Configure-> General
+      Check the GitScm polling from Configure-> General.

 **Docker and Jenkin Files**